alex-stetson/BowlingLeagueManager/README.md

 Simple php website used to manage the 2019 Georgia Tech Spring Bowling League

-Note: This is not perfect, production level software and was created for a specific event.
+Note: This is not production level software.
+It was created for a specific event and has limitations due to the narrow scope of its intended use.
 See disclaimer below.

 #### Installation